johnalison/obsidian-notes/Journal/April 2025/13 April 2025 Sunday.md

 Wrote up [[Time and Chance]]

-To school to get Champagne for Wes
+To store to get Champagne for Wes

 Some [[Myth of the Rational Voter]]